 Austin and other communities within Upper Brushy Creek Water Control and Improvement District are updating the floodplain maps for Upper Brusy Creek, including portions of Lake, Rattan and South Brushy Creeks.

-The Watershed Protection Department and the Union Pacific Railroad are working in cooperation on this two-phase project to help with flooding along Whispering Valley Road and in the West Cow Path area.
+The Watershed Protection Department and the Union Pacific Railroad are working in cooperation on this project to help with flooding along Whispering Valley Road and in the West Cow Path area.

 Watershed Protection is working on a two-phase, flood-related project along the middle portion of Williamson Creek.
 The project area includes approximately 250 properties near Stassney Lane between the railroad track and South Congress.